Wormholes with Ends of the World: BCFT review and ensemble

 \subsection{Ensemble observables}

 Now that we have an ensemble, if we take two copies of the same quantity, it does not necessarily factorize.
 In \cite{CCHM22}, many examples of two-copy observables were worked out explicitly, including $n$-point functions on the sphere, one-point functions on the torus, and $0$-point functions on the genus-two Riemann surface.
-We will now demonstrate that the BCFT ensemble works in the same way through an example.
+We will now demonstrate that the BCFT ensemble works similarly through an example.

 Consider one bulk operator $\phi_i$ and two boundary operators $\phi^{(ab)}_I$ and $\phi^{(ab)}_J$ on a disk with boundary conditions $a$ and $b$ on the two boundary intervals separated by the two insertions: